 Regional State Administrative Agencies are one of Finland’s governmental enforcement authorities.
 We have a number of enforcement responsibilities relating to due process and constitutional rights, safety and environmental standards.

-Regional State Administrative Agencies are the competent enforcement authority for health care and social services, schools and nurseries, emergency services, alcohol sales on and off premises, occupational safety and health, web accessibility, environmental health and multiple areas of commercial regulation.
+Regional State Administrative Agencies are the competent enforcement authority for health care and social services, schools and early childhood education, emergency services, alcohol sales on and off premises, occupational safety and health, web accessibility, environmental health and multiple areas of commercial regulation.
 In some cases we only handle complaints.

 We have enforcement oversight of